qmacro/qmacro.github.io/drafts/2024-12-20-tasc-notes--part-6.md

 }
 ```

-for the remote connection to be made[<sup>2</sup>](#footnote-2).

-> In case you're wondering, `odata` is a synonym for `odata-v4`.
+for the remote connection to be made[<sup>2</sup>](#footnote-2) (and in case you're wondering, `odata` is a synonym for `odata-v4`).

+Of course, hard-coding service binding information like this is very useful, but only for design time and when iterating on the build of your service constellation.
+Information like this, especially credentials (beyond merely a URL) should be stored securely and separate to the code context.
+This is what `VCAP_SERVICES` in Cloud Foundry is for, as an example, and more generally what the SAP BTP's [Destination Service][16] offers.

-_In fact, calling this a "remote connection" is a little bit misleading, in that it's "just a connection", and the agnostic nature of CAP, specifically here embodied in this `cds.connect.to` method, means that the fact that it's remote is only because the `options.credentials.url` value points to a remote address, and at this stage, that's just for us humans to consider; the machinery doesn't really care (although it will need to use extra libraries to make the connection)._
+**A note on the word "remote" 👉** Calling this a "remote connection" is a little bit misleading, in that it's "just a connection", and the agnostic nature of CAP, specifically here embodied in this `cds.connect.to` method, means that the fact that it's remote is only because the `options.credentials.url` value points to a remote address, and at this stage, that's just for us humans to consider; the machinery doesn't really care (although it will need to use extra libraries to make the connection).

+OK, back to Daniel's REPL session:

 ```log
 > cats = await cds.connect.to('CatalogService',{kind:'odata',credentials:{url:'http://localhost:4004/browse'}})